 (1) Don’t Skip Your Warm-Up

 Warming up is an essential part of any exercise routine.
 Warmups help loosen your muscles and circulate oxygen-rich blood throughout your body.
 Too often, people jump on the treadmill and jump straight into their workout.
-Skipping your warmup increases your chance for injury while detracting from the beginning of your training since your body isn’t in top gear.
+Skipping your warmup increases your chance of injury while detracting from the beginning of your training since your body isn’t in top gear.

 A good warmup should last at least five minutes.
 Jumping jacks are a great way to get the blood pumping through your entire body while activating all of the muscles you use for running.
 Once you get on the treadmill, you can warm up by slowly bumping up the treadmill speed before hitting your workout pace.